At Practice Plus Group we offer fast access to high-quality carpal tunnel surgery and treatment via self-pay, insured and NHS routes.

 What are the symptoms of carpal tunnel syndrome?

-CTS is a relatively common medical condition which can include pins and needles, a weakness in the thumb and a dull ache in the hand or arm.
+CTS is a relatively common medical condition which can include numbness and tingling, a weakness in the thumb and a dull ache in the palm of your hand or arm.
 Discomfort can be particularly evident at night.
 Learn more about carpal tunnel syndrome symptoms.

 Carpal tunnel syndrome risk factors

 Little is known about what causes the compression of the median nerve but contributory factors seem to be: a family history of CTS; injury to the wrist; pregnancy; conditions such as rheumatoid arthritis and diabetes; repetitive use of the hand(s).

 How is carpal tunnel diagnosed?

 For accurate diagnosis you should see your doctor.
 Diagnosis can sometimes be made from symptoms and examination.
 Your doctor will examine your hand and wrist for signs of the condition, and may even need to take a look at your neck.
 Depending on what your surgeon recommends, you may also need a nerve conduction test.